Holocaust (Return of Cultural Objects) Act 2009: Sections 1 to 3

 Section 2 authorises those bodies to transfer objects from their collections if the Advisory Panel has recommended that transfer and the Secretary of State has approved that recommendation.
 (The bodies in question were previously prohibited by statute from doing this).

 Section 3 defines the expression "Advisory Panel".
-The explanatory notes to the Act said that the Government intended to designate the Spoliation Advisory Panel as the Advisory Panel for the purpose of this Act.
-That body, created in 2000 as a non-departmental public body under the Department for Culture, Media and Sport, retained its designation under the 2009 Act after it was reconstituted in April 2010 as an expert group (under the same name).
+The explanatory notes to the act said that the government intended to designate the Spoliation Advisory Panel as the Advisory Panel for the purpose of this act.
+That body, created in 2000 as a non-departmental public body under the Department for Culture, Media and Sport, retained its designation under the 2009 act after it was reconstituted in April 2010 as an expert group (under the same name).

 Section 4 – Short title, extent, commencement and sunset

 This section came into force on 12 November 2009.

-Section 4(1) authorises the citation of this Act by a short title.
+Section 4(1) authorises the citation of this act by a short title.

-Section 4(3) confers a power on the Secretary of State to appoint the day on which sections 1 to 3 of the Act come into force.
-This power was fully exercised by the Holocaust (Return of Cultural Objects) Act 2009 (Commencement) Order 2010 (S.I.
-2010/50 (C.8)).
+Section 4(3) confers a power on the Secretary of State to appoint the day on which sections 1 to 3 of the act come into force.
+This power was fully exercised by the Holocaust (Return of Cultural Objects) Act 2009 (Commencement) Order 2010 (SI 2010/50 (C.8)).

 Section 4(7) was a sunset clause.
 It provided that the Act would have expired at the end of the period of ten years which began on the day it was passed.
 This clause was repealed under the Holocaust (Return of Cultural Objects) (Amendment) Act 2019.

 Application

-The Advisory Panel established by the Act has considered twenty-two claims for the restitution of artefacts and objects.
-Despite its numerous recommendations, only one object has been returned as a result.
-This is because the Advisory Panel is a non-binding institution and museums do not have to follow their recommendations.
+The Advisory Panel established by the act has considered twenty-five claims for the restitution of artefacts and objects.
 The claims were: